Quantum-Accelerators/quacc/docs/user/wflow_engine/executors2.md

-# Worked Examples
+# Worked Examples on HPC

-In this section, we provide a few examples going through the entire process to deploy recipes remotely for some commonly used workflow engines.
+In this section, we provide a few examples going through the entire process to deploy recipes remotely on HPC machines that use a job scheduler.
 The precise configuration details will depend on your given compute setup.
 Nonetheless, we have provided examples here for [Perlmutter at NERSC](https://docs.nersc.gov/systems/perlmutter/) that you can build from.

 !!!
 Hint